Blog

 1. Create a Comfortable Sleeping Environment

 Wellness and comfort go together, like Tacos and Tuesdays.
 Set the mood in your bedroom for a good night's rest.
-Use a humidifier or air purifier for clearer airflow and less congestion.
+Use a humidifier for clearer airflow and less congestion.
 Make sure your room is dark enough, or try a sleep mask, keep a cool room temperature or try a cooling memory foam pillow.

 1. Adjust Your Sleeping Position